-The process identifies contours, soil types, on-farm irrigation and drainage issues, native vegetation and natural features, natural drainage lines, access to off-farm drainage and livestock and vehicle movement (e.g. laneways).
+The process identifies contours, soil types, on-farm irrigation and drainage issues, native vegetation, natural drainage lines, access to off-farm drainage and livestock and vehicle movement.

-Working with a designer, the future development of the property and earthworks are mapped with detailed design specifications on a 'Whole Farm Plan'.
+Working with a designer, the future developments and earthworks are mapped with detailed design specifications on a 'Whole Farm Plan'.

 A Whole Farm Plan can then be submitted to your Council to apply for a planning permit or a planning permit exemption.

-Native vegetation / Cultural heritage
+Native vegetation and cultural heritage